tallen-hashicorp/vault-tfc-jwt-dynamic-example/README.md

 # Vault-TFC-JWT-Dynamic-Example

 This example demonstrates how to test dynamic credentials with Terraform Cloud (TFC) and HashiCorp Vault using JWT authentication.
 We’ll follow the steps outlined in this [guide](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration).
+We create a policy in Vault allowing TF access to secret/*.
+Next we create a kv secret called secret/s3 with the value name=tylers-bucket, we will create bucket with by getting this secret.

 ## HCP Vault Setup